What does "MWBE" stand for?

 The following minority groups are recognized for MBE certification:

-What is the MWBE Utilization Plan?
+What is an MWBE utilization plan?

 This is the document that must be submitted by a contractor to a State agency or authority and identifies the NYS Certified MWBEs the contractor intends to use in the performance of a proposed State contract.
 The Utilization Plan identifies the name, address and telephone number of each MWBE the contractor intends to purchase supplies from or engage as a subcontractor to satisfy the MWBE contract goals.